hkravi18/ATG-API/README.md

 - User registration and authentication
 - Forget Password functionality for resetting password
-- Uses JWT for authentication and pasword resetting
+- Uses JWT for authentication and password resetting
+- Email is send to given email address on forget password

 ## Technologies Used